The National WIC Association (NWA) is the non-profit voice of the 12,000 public health nutrition service provider agencies and the

 NWA is a member-driven organization that represents the diverse mission areas essential to WIC service delivery.
 NWA's membership consists of five Sections: State Agency, Local Agency, Nutrition Services, Breastfeeding, and Vendor Management.
 Each Section is governed by a Standing Committee that includes geographic representation from each of the seven USDA regions.
 NWA's Board of Directors - which sets strategic priorities for the organization - is composed of members of these Standing Committees and an Executive Committee elected by the full voting membership.

-NWA Bylaws were revised in May 2022 to bring more voices to the table, including parity throughout the organizational structure between State and Local Agencies.
+NWA Bylaws were revised in May 2022 and April 2023 to bring more voices to the table, including parity throughout the organizational structure between State and Local Agencies.
 The Board and other organizational entities are in a transitional phase to be completed by Summer 2024.
-Learm more about our recent Bylaws revisions.

 Executive Committee